Matt-J-Dong/APDS-Project/reddit/README.md

 - Controversial flag?
 - Get awards provided to a post or comment.
 Let's ignore Low Quality Article.
 - Did Reddit truly remove downvotes?
+- "Free API access rates are as follows: 100 queries per minute per OAuth client id if you are using OAuth authentication 10 queries per minute if you are not using OAuth authentication"

 As a side note, I didn't know USERNAME was already a system environment variable!
 The more you know.